Skip to content

 } else {

-// If the remaining capacity is insufficient, put part of the item into the knapsack
+// If remaining capacity is insufficient, put part of the current item into the knapsack

 res += (double)item.v / item.w * cap;

-// No remaining capacity left, thus break the loop
+// No remaining capacity, so break out of the loop

 break;